-My friend and neighbor, Lyn Peterson, is the founder of Motif Designs, a Scarsdale, New York, design company.
+My friend and neighbor, Lyn Peterson, is the founder of Motif Designs, a Mamaroneck, New York, design company.
 She is also an author, mother of four, and grandmother to three.
 She has first-hand knowledge of these transitions in her own household and has helped hundreds of clients transform their homes as their children grew up and out.
-She offers her advice here:
+She offers her redecorating advice here:

 G&F: How can we convert a “child’s” bedroom into one that reflects her collegiate status, rather than that of a little girl?

 Lyn: The good news, thankfully, is that I no longer see seismic shifts that early adolescence used to bring with turquoise/teal (the universal go-to color for ALL middle schoolers.)
 Inevitably black rears its head, sometimes followed by vintage then often back to sweet, seemingly out of nowhere.
 I was left scratching my head.

 Perhaps because your child has invested in their dorm room, or more likely they’ve just matured, the design zeitgeist seems to have settled.
 Your changeover should be done in increments.
 Baby steps.
 In my case, and I suspect many of you are like me, as a mother with a strong urge to organize and clean, this might not be easy.
 I just wanted to purge!